 - Prawns – Clean the prawns by removing the shells but leaving the tails.
 Devein them and pat them dry.
 Then, season with salt and pepper.
 Set aside.1 cup Prawns or shrimp

-- Saute - In a frying pan add 2 tablespoon of oil and saute the onions until almost golden brown.
+- Saute – In a frying pan add 2 tbsp of oil and saute the onions until almost golden brown.
 Add the potatoes, salt, pepper, and turmeric powder.
-Continue to cook stirring frequently.3 tablespoon Vegetable oil, 2 large Onions, 2 med Potatoes, ½ teaspoon Turmeric powder
+Continue to cook stirring frequently.3 tbsp Vegetable oil, 2 large Onions, 2 med Potatoes, ½ tsp Turmeric powder

-- Spice - Once the potatoes are tender, add the tomatoes, chopped chilies, and chilly powder.1 large Tomato, 2 med Chilies, ½ teaspoon Chili powder
+- Spice – Once the potatoes are tender, add the tomatoes, chopped chilies, and chilly powder.1 large Tomato, 2 med Chilies, ½ tsp Chili powder

 - Prawns – Move the onion and potato mixture and make space in the center of the frying pan.
 Add, the remaining oil and the prawns.
 Cook the prawns in the center for 2 to 4 minutes or until just pink in color.
 Pro tip – I like to isolate the prawns in the center of the pan for the first few minutes.
 This reduces the fishy smell adding to the whole dish.

-- Assemble - Once the prawns are pink in color combine them with the rest of the ingredients in the pan.
+- Assemble – Once the prawns are pink in color combine them with the rest of the ingredients in the pan.
 Cook for 2 to 4 minutes more until the prawns are tender.
 Add the vinegar, sugar, and chopped cilantro.
-Taste and adjust seasoning.1 tablespoon Vinegar, 1 teaspoon Sugar, ½ teaspoon Kosher salt, ½ teaspoon Black pepper, ¼ cup Chopped cilantro
+Taste and adjust seasoning.1 tbsp Vinegar, 1 tsp Sugar, ½ tsp Kosher salt, ½ tsp Black pepper, ¼ cup Chopped cilantro

 About Videos – most recipes has two videos – a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos